gcanti/fp-ts/docs/These.md

 }
 ```

-A data structure providing "inclusive-or" as opposed to [Either](./Either.md)'s "exclusive-or".
+A data structure providing "inclusive-or" as opposed to `Either`'s "exclusive-or".

 If you interpret `Either<L, A>` as suggesting the computation may either fail or succeed (exclusively), then
 `These<L, A>` may fail, succeed, or do both at the same time.